ianfhunter/TeamCrab/README.md

 * Gear Icon - Gear by Reed Enger from The Noun Project
 * Clock Icon - Clock by Nicholas Burroughs from The Noun Project
 * Target Icon - Target by Laurent Patain from The Noun Project
+* Location Icon - Designed by Vladimir Dubinin from the Noun Project